streetcomplete/StreetComplete/README.md

 * Starting with SCEE 52.0, some answers create separate changesets with comment `Other edits in context of: <orignal quest changeset comment>`.
 This happens for changes that can occur in StreetComplete, such as moving or deleting a node, changing shop types, removing surface, changing highway to steps and removing sidewalks.
 Further SCEE adds new answers leading to such a changeset comment:
-  * All quest types related to roads / paths may add `access=private`
+  * All quest types related to roads / paths may adjust access tags
+  * Quests types asking about about benches, picnic tables, recycling containers, bicycle parkings and sports tracks/pitches may tag `access=private`
   * All quest types related to buildings may change `building` to `demolished:building`
 * SCEE contains some additional quests, see [here (scroll to bottom)](app/src/main/java/de/westnordost/streetcomplete/quests/QuestsModule.kt)
   * These quests usually do not fulfill the requirements for StreetComplete, and need to be enabled by the user first.